swkeep/keep-bags/README.md

      close = true,
      description = "A medical bag used by paramedics, containing essential supplies for emergency care."
 },
+["policepouches"] = {
+     label = "Police Pouch",
+     weight = 5,
+     stack = false,
+     close = true,
+     description = "A pouch used by police officers to store and carry essential supplies such as handcuffs, pepper spray, and other tactical equipment."
+},
+["policepouches1"] = {
+     label = "Police Pouch",
+     weight = 5,
+     stack = false,
+     close = true,
+     description = "A larger version of the police pouch used to store additional tactical gear and equipment."
+},

 ["briefcaselockpicker"] = {
      label = "Briefcase Lockpicker",